Hypopituitarism is an underactive pituitary gland that results in deficiency of one or more pituitary hormones.

 Although symptoms sometimes begin suddenly and dramatically, they usually begin gradually and may go unrecognized for a long time.
 Symptoms depend on which pituitary hormones are deficient.
 In some cases, the pituitary gland's production of a single hormone decreases.
 More typically, the levels of several hormones decrease at the same time (panhypopituitarism).
 Production of growth hormone, luteinizing hormone, and follicle-stimulating hormone often decreases before that of thyroid-stimulating hormone and adrenocorticotropic hormone.

-A lack of growth hormone typically leads to poor overall growth and short height (dwarfism) if it occurs in childhood.
-In adults, growth hormone deficiency does not affect height, because the bones have finished growing, but it can cause increased fat and reduced muscle tissue, thinning of bones, and reduced energy and quality of life.
+In children, a lack of growth hormone typically leads to poor overall growth and short height (dwarfism).
+In adults, growth hormone deficiency does not affect height, because the bones have finished growing.
+Adults usually have no symptoms other than sometimes reduced energy.

 In premenopausal women, deficiencies of these hormones cause menstrual periods to stop (amenorrhea), infertility, vaginal dryness, and loss of some female sexual characteristics.
-In men, deficiencies of these hormones result in wasting away (atrophy) of the testes, decreased sperm production and consequent infertility, and loss of some male sexual characteristics.
-Deficiencies of luteinizing hormone and follicle-stimulating hormone can also occur in Kallmann's syndrome, in which people may also have a cleft lip or palate, are color-blind, and are unable to sense smells.
+In men, deficiencies of these hormones result in wasting away (atrophy) of the testes, decreased sperm production and consequent infertility, erectile dysfunction, and loss of some male sexual characteristics.
+In children, deficiencies of these hormones lead to delayed puberty.
+Deficiencies of luteinizing hormone and follicle-stimulating hormone can also occur in Kallmann syndrome, in which people may also have a cleft lip or palate, are color-blind, and are unable to sense smells.

-Adrenocorticotropic hormone (ACTH) deficiency leads to an underactive adrenal gland, which results in fatigue, low blood pressure, low levels of sugar in the blood, and low tolerance for stress.
+Adrenocorticotropic hormone (ACTH) deficiency leads to an underactive adrenal gland (see Addison Disease), which results in fatigue, low blood pressure, low levels of sugar (glucose) in the blood, and low tolerance for stress.
 This is the most serious pituitary hormone deficiency.
 If the body is unable to make any ACTH, the person may die.

 Because the pituitary gland stimulates other glands, a deficiency in pituitary hormones often reduces the amount of hormones those other glands produce.
 Therefore, a doctor considers the possibility of pituitary malfunction when investigating a deficiency in another gland, such as the thyroid or adrenal gland.
-When symptoms suggest that several glands are underactive, a doctor may suspect hypopituitarism or a polyglandular deficiency syndrome.
+When symptoms suggest that several glands are underactive, a doctor may suspect hypopituitarism or a polyglandular deficiency syndrome (see Polyglandular Deficiency Syndromes).

 Growth hormone production by the pituitary is difficult to evaluate because no test accurately measures it.
 The body produces growth hormone in several bursts each day, and the hormone is quickly used.
 Thus, the blood level at any given moment does not indicate whether production is normal over the course of a day.
 Instead, doctors measure the levels of insulin-like growth factor 1 (IGF-1) in the blood.
 Production of IGF-1 is controlled by growth hormone, and the level of IGF-1 tends to change slowly in proportion to the overall amount of growth hormone produced by the pituitary.
 In infants and young children, doctors may instead measure levels of a similar substance, IGF-binding protein type 3.